arhohuttunen/starter-academic/content/post/hexagonal-architecture.md

 - By giving explicit names to ports and adapters, we can better separate concerns, and reduce the risk of technical details leaking into the business logic.
 - We get options on testing the parts of the system in isolation as well as grouped together.

-As with any solution, Hexagonal Architecture has its disadvantages.
+As with any solution, hexagonal architecture has its disadvantages.

 - Can be over-engineering for simple solutions (such as CRUD applications or a technical microservice).
 - Requires effort on creating separate models and mapping between them.

-In the end, the decision to use Hexagonal Architecture comes down to the complexity of the solution.
+In the end, the decision to use hexagonal architecture comes down to the complexity of the solution.
 It's always possible to start with a simpler approach and evolve the architecture when the need arises.

 ## Summary

-The main idea of Hexagonal Architecture is to separate business logic from the technical details.
+The main idea of hexagonal architecture is to separate business logic from the technical details.
 This is done by isolating these concerns with interfaces.

-On the side where someone is driving the application, we create adapters that use the application interfaces, e.g. controllers.
-On the side where the application needs answers or notifies someone, we create adapters that implement the application interfaces, e.g. repositories.
+On one side of the application, we create adapters that use the application interfaces.
+These can be, for example, controllers that drive the application.
+On the other side of the application, we create adapters that implement the application interfaces.
+These can be, for example, repositories that the application gets answers from.

-In the next article, we will look at how to implement Hexagonal Architecture in a Spring Boot application.
+In the next article, we will look at how to implement hexagonal architecture in a Spring Boot application.